sidprobstein/generate_email/README.txt

 Python script to repurpose eml files into specific date ranges for indexing

 Usage
 -----
 python generate_email.py

 Arguments
 ---------

-This 0.1 version is entirely hardcoded.
+This 0.1 version is hardcoded.
 Please review the script for details.

 Briefly: